 When searching with filters, such as formats or date ranges, you can use them multiple times throughout the same search session.

-The “Selected Filters” box contains options to turn off this feature, to remove individual filters from the search and to reset the search to the standard situation.
+The “Selected Filters” box contains options to turn off this feature, remove individual filters from the search, and reset the search to the standard situation.